 Also, don't forget the generator needs enough power to run several things at once.
 It's highly unlikely you'll JUST run a hairdryer.
 You might use the time it's on to charge electronics, watch TV, cool the fridge, run the air-con, or use the microwave.
 Make sure to account for all this- or remember to turn one thing off before using another.

 But, of course, the bigger the wattage, the heavier and bigger the generator usually is- so it's all a trade-off.
+If you need a generator for camping, you need to make sure the weight isn't so heavy you can't lift it.

 You also need to check the frequency.
 Most UK generators are 50Hz (UK standard).
 This is important for using appliances like motorhome TVs, so be sure to check any device you might want to use with the generator, especially if it's not a UK appliance with a UK generator.